TristanLeclair/535-A1/README.md

 - `docker exec -it service sh` to open container shell prompt
 - `./bin/services/service` to start an app (choose executable in `./bin/`)

+#### RELAY

+To connects nodes in LAN A to nodes in LAN B, you need a relay.

+- `./scripts/clean_relay.sh` will create a container for the relay
+- `docker exec -it relay sh` to open container shell prompt
+- `./bin/relay/relay` to start the relay

 ### Manual

 To create individual containers: